cineman/beryllium/README.md

 ![Hydrogen PHPUnit](https://github.com/cineman/beryllium/workflows/Hydrogen%20PHPUnit/badge.svg)

-A redis based queuing system for PHP.
+A Redis based queuing system for PHP.

 ## Performance

-This system is not build specifically for performance, adding jobs to the queue introduces alot of overhead.
+This system is not built specifically for performance, adding jobs to the queue introduces a lot of overhead.
 The system is meant for background processing and big expansive tasks that can run in parallel.

-Below is the output of the benchmarking script under `bin/benchmark` which compares serial vs parrallel performance gain for an expansive task.
+Below is the output of the benchmarking script under `bin/benchmark` which compares serial vs parallel performance gain for an expansive task.

-The results are from my 2015 macbook with an I7 quad core CPU.
+The results are from my 2015 MacBook with an I7 quad-core CPU.

 ```
 $ ./bin/benchmark